ente-io/ente/web/docs/webauthn-passkeys.md

 Accounts.
 Ente Accounts allows users to add and manage their registered passkeys.

+> [!NOTE]
+>
-❗ Your WebView MUST invoke the operating-system's default browser, or an equivalent browser with matching API parity.
-Otherwise, the user will not be able to register or use registered WebAuthn credentials.
+> Your WebView MUST invoke the operating-system's default browser, or an
+> equivalent browser with matching API parity.
+Otherwise, the user will not be

-### Accounts-Specific Session Token
+> able to register or use registered WebAuthn credentials.

+### Ente Accounts specific session token

 When a user clicks this button, the client sends a request for an Accounts-specific JWT session token as shown below. **The Ente Accounts API is